s-d-m/local_jira/docs/src/communication_protocol.md

 ```

 Hopefully, jira issue keys will always have the form <uppercase letter><dash><numbers> and therefore
 this reply won't break anything.
+If this assumption turns out to be false, this reply schema should be
+changed accordingly.
+However, best is still to implement a proper communication mechanism instead of
+bespoke text-based one.

 similarly to a FETCH_TICKET query, a server implementation can decide to terminate the query
 after sending the data immediately available in the database or instead keep the query on going,